-Welcome to visit Chung-Shou Liao’s lab!
-Our research mainly focuses on designing efficient combinatorial algorithms that can be used to solve hard optimization problems from real applications.
-We are interested in developing approximation algorithms with theoretical analysis for network and location problems such as online shortest path, facility location, scheduling and packing problems and so on.
+Welcome to visit Dr. Chung-Shou Liao’s lab!
+Our research mainly focuses on designing efficient algorithms that can be used to solve difficult combinatorial optimization problems from real applications.
+His lab has developed approximation algorithms with theoretical analysis for well-known hard problems such as online shortest path, facility location, domination, and scheduling and packing problems.
 Other areas of interest include computational geometry, graph theory, and machine learning.
-In particular, we also extend to systems biology: they have proposed graph-theoretic algorithms for global alignment between multiple biological networks and conducted comparative analysis across species.
-In recent years, we put more attention on dynamic and online algorithms for the fundamental problems such as data clustering and classification, as well as their applications to AI manufacturing.
+In particular, they have also extended their study to systems biology: they have proposed graph-theoretic algorithms for global alignment between multiple biological networks and conducted comparative analysis across species.
+In recent years, they put more attention on dynamic and online algorithms for the fundamental problems such as data clustering and classification, as well as their applications to AI manufacturing.